TotallyInformation/web-components/libs/uibuilder.module.md

 Changing the log level outputs an info note to the console telling you what the level is.

-At present, this log function is not available to your own code.
+The log function is also available to your own code as `uibuilder.log(level, prefix, ...outputs)`.

 ### document-level events